MegaMosquito/darlingevil/Examples/ArduinoPi/README.md

 and a similar number of GPIOs with hardware support for PWM.
 So the Arduino boards are generally superior to the Raspberry Pi for interfacing with analog hardware components like simple sensors.
-On the other hand, the Arduino boards are grossly underpowered (typically 8MHz-16MHz, 2KB RAM, 32KB flash) compared with the Raspberry Pi, and standard computer peripherals simply cannot be attached to most Arduinos.
+On the other hand, the Arduino boards are grossly underpowered (typically 8MHz-16MHz, 2KB RAM, 32KB flash) for modern operating systems, like Linux.
+Also, standard computer peripherals simply cannot be attached to most Arduinos.

 # Best of both worlds